mozilla/mcom-tests/README.md

     sudo pip install pytest
     sudo pip install pytest-xdist
+    sudo pip install pytest_mozwebqa
     sudo pip install selenium
     sudo pip install unittestzero

 to install the required Python libraries.

 ### Selenium
 Once this is all set up you will need to download and start a Selenium server.
 You can download the latest Selenium server from [here][Selenium Downloads].
-The filename will be something like 'selenium-server-standalone-2.0b1.jar'
+The filename will be something like 'selenium-server-standalone-x.x.jar (where x.x is current shipping version)'

 To start the Selenium server run the following command:

-    java -jar ~/Downloads/selenium-server-standalone-2.0b1.jar
+    java -jar ~/Downloads/selenium-server-standalone-x.x.jar (where x.x is current shipping version)

 Change the path/name to the downloaded Selenium server file.